lliurex/lliuwin-wizard/README.md

  * rsrc: images
  * polkit: Action and rule for adduser

-Chroot to the image, install this package and put the autostart-scripts at default user's autostart folder.
+Chroot to the image and install this package.
+Lliurex user MUST exists, the package will install the autostart-script at /home/lliurex autostart folder.